HOTEL ROI CHARLOTTE

-While banking, energy and healthcare are clear demand drivers, Charlotte has a big 2017 in store with Hamilton and the PGA Championship coming to town.
+Charlotte has had a big 2017 playing host to Hamilton and the PGA Championship, among other exciting demand drivers like banking and energy booms.
 Charlotte’s tourism is outperforming the rest of the state; in 2015 tourism generated $160 million in spending.
-However, Charlotte recently took a major financial hit with the passing of House Bill 2, which has turned away a plethora of business and leisure related events.
-The NBA announced it will move the All-Star Weekend from Charlotte to New Orleans, costing the city $100 million.
+However, Charlotte has taken a major financial hit with the passing of House Bill 2, which has turned away a plethora of business and leisure related events like The NBA's All-Star Weekend which cost the city a hefty $100 million.

 "Charlotte took a financial hit last year thanks to House Bill 2, but all signs still point to growing supply and demand through 2017.
 Development within the city continues at an impressive pace and hotel valuation is expected to climb 13 percent through 2021, so we're excited to see what the Hotel ROI Conference has in store for the region's hoteliers." - Hitesh (HP) Patel, AAHOA Vice Chairman

 Johnson & Wales University Events Center- Charlotte Campus

 801 W Trade Street Charlotte, North Carolina 28202 (Academic Center 1st Floor)

 Located in the Academic Center at 801 West Trade Street.